xxl4/me/source/_posts/rss/IT-security-2024-12-13.md

 **Attracting Top Talent:**

-* **AI-powered candidate sourcing:** Leverage AI algorithms to identify and shortlist candidates based on specific skills, experience, and cultural fit.
+* **Personalized Job Recommendations:** AI algorithms can analyze candidate profiles and identify candidates with the right skills and experience based on job requirements.
-* **Intelligent resume parsing:** Automatically extract relevant information from resumes, saving recruiters time and improving candidate matching accuracy.
-* **Predictive analytics for candidate engagement:** Use AI to predict candidate interest and engagement based on past interactions, ensuring timely follow-ups and reducing lost opportunities.
-* **Personalized job recommendations:** AI-powered job boards can recommend tailored job listings to candidates based on their career aspirations and skills.

-**Engaging with Candidates:**

-* **Chatbots for candidate queries:** Implement AI chatbots to answer common candidate inquiries, providing instant support and reducing recruiter workload.
-* **AI-driven virtual assistants:** Assign AI virtual assistants to candidates to schedule interviews, conduct virtual screenings, and facilitate communication throughout the hiring process.
-* **Personalized candidate experience:** Track candidate interactions and use AI to tailor the hiring experience to each individual, fostering a positive impression.
-* **Data-driven insights for candidate engagement:** Analyze AI-generated data to identify areas for improvement in candidate engagement and communication strategies.
+* **Candidate Nurturing:** AI-powered chatbots and emails can engage candidates before and after applying, providing information and answering questions.
+* **Diversity and Inclusion:** AI can help identify biases in hiring processes and ensure that candidates from diverse backgrounds are considered.

-**Retaining Top Talent:**
+**Engaging Talent:**

-* **AI-based employee performance management:** Use AI to track employee performance, identify areas for improvement, and provide real-time feedback.
+* **Personalized Training and Development:** AI systems can track employee performance and identify areas for improvement.
+They can then create personalized training programs to address these gaps.
-* **Predictive analytics for employee attrition:** Identify employees at risk of leaving and implement proactive retention strategies.
+* **Adaptive Learning:** AI can analyze employee data to adapt training materials and delivery methods to suit individual learning styles and preferences.
+* **Employee Recognition:** AI can monitor employee performance and recognize achievements, providing timely feedback and fostering a sense of appreciation.

+**Retaining Talent:**

-* **Personalized career development plans:** AI can analyze employee data and suggest customized career development plans that align with their aspirations.
+* **Talent Analytics:** AI can analyze employee data to identify trends and predict turnover risk.
+This information can be used to develop retention strategies.
-* **Employee engagement monitoring:** Track employee engagement levels through AI-powered surveys and sentiment analysis, ensuring a positive and stimulating work environment.
+* **Employee Experience Mapping:** AI can collect feedback from employees and map their experiences to identify areas for improvement.
+This can help create a positive and engaging work environment.

-**Benefits of AI in Talent Management in 2025:**
+* **Predictive Analytics:** AI can use machine learning algorithms to predict employee satisfaction and identify those at risk of leaving.
+This allows companies to take proactive measures to address concerns and retain valuable employees.

+**Additional Benefits:**

+* **Cost Reduction:** AI can automate time-consuming tasks, such as candidate screening and training delivery, freeing up HR professionals for more strategic initiatives.
-* **Improved candidate quality and fit:** AI algorithms can identify the most qualified candidates with higher precision and efficiency.
+* **Improved Efficiency:** AI can streamline talent acquisition and management processes, reducing the time and effort required.
-* **Enhanced candidate engagement:** AI-powered tools facilitate seamless communication and provide a personalized hiring experience, increasing candidate satisfaction.
-* **Reduced cost of hiring:** AI automation can reduce recruiter workload, saving time and resources spent on manual tasks.
-* **Data-driven decision-making:** AI provides data and insights that inform hiring and retention strategies, optimizing talent management processes.
-* **Increased employee retention:** By understanding employee needs and preferences, AI can help organizations create a workplace that fosters employee satisfaction and loyalty.

-By leveraging AI effectively, organizations can attract, engage, and retain the best talent in 2025 and beyond, gaining a competitive advantage in the evolving job market.
+* **Data-Driven Insights:** AI systems provide data-driven insights into talent trends, employee performance, and turnover risk, enabling companies to make informed decisions.
+* **Candidate Experience:** AI can improve the candidate experience by providing personalized interactions and offering a more transparent and efficient hiring process.
+* **Talent Optimization:** AI can help companies maximize the potential of their existing workforce by identifying and nurturing high-performing employees and developing talent pipelines for future roles.

 ## TfL cyber attack cost over £30m to date
 [Read more](https://www.computerweekly.com/news/366616875/TfL-cyber-attack-cost-over-30m-to-date)

 Published: Fri, 06 Dec 2024 10:36:00 GMT

-**TfL Cyber Attack Costs Rise to £30m**
+**TfL cyber attack cost over £30m to date**

-Transport for London (TfL) has revealed that the cyber attack it suffered in August 2022 has now cost the organization over £30 million.
-This includes the cost of incident response, recovery, and ongoing security measures.
+The cyber attack on Transport for London (TfL) in August 2022 has cost the organisation over £30m to date, according to a new report.

-The attack, which was later attributed to a criminal gang in Russia, targeted TfL's operational systems and caused significant disruption to its services.
-Tube and bus networks were affected, and TfL was forced to introduce new security measures to protect its systems.
+The report, commissioned by TfL and carried out by independent auditors, found that the attack had a "significant" financial impact on the organisation, with costs including:

+* The cost of responding to the attack and restoring services
+* The cost of implementing new security measures
+* The cost of lost revenue due to disruption to services

+The report also found that the attack had a "negative impact" on TfL's reputation and that the organisation had lost the trust of some customers.

-In the aftermath of the attack, TfL launched a major investigation into what happened and has since implemented a number of new security measures.
-These include:
+TfL said that it was "determined to learn from the attack and improve its resilience to future cyber threats."
+The organisation has implemented a number of new security measures, including:

-* Enhanced monitoring and detection systems
-* Improved encryption and authentication protocols
+* Introducing new multi-factor authentication systems
-* Increased staff training and awareness programs

-TfL has also been working closely with law enforcement agencies to investigate the attack and bring those responsible to justice.

-The cyber attack on TfL is a reminder of the growing threat of cybercrime and the need for organizations to take appropriate steps to protect their systems.
-TfL's response to the attack has been praised by security experts, who say it demonstrates best practices in incident response and recovery.

-However, the cost of the attack is a serious concern, and it is likely to have a significant impact on TfL's budget.
-The organization has said that it is still assessing the full financial impact of the attack, but it is clear that it will be substantial.

-The cyber attack on TfL is a wake-up call for all organizations, regardless of size or sector.
-It is essential to have a robust cybersecurity strategy in place to protect against the growing threat of cybercrime.
+* Increasing the frequency of security audits
+* Investing in new cyber security software

+TfL said that it was "confident" that the new measures would make its systems more resilient to future cyber attacks.

+The cyber attack on TfL was one of a number of high-profile cyber attacks on UK organisations in recent years.
+In May 2021, the NHS was hit by a ransomware attack that disrupted services for several days.
+In October 2021, the Royal Mail was hit by a cyber attack that disrupted its delivery services for several weeks.

+The UK government has said that it is committed to improving the UK's cyber security.
+In April 2022, the government published a new National Cyber Security Strategy, which sets out a plan to improve the UK's cyber security posture.

+The government has also announced a number of new measures to improve the UK's cyber security, including:

+* Investing £2.6bn in cyber security over the next five years
+* Establishing a new National Cyber Security Centre (NCSC)
+* Introducing new regulations to improve the security of critical national infrastructure

+The government said that these measures would help to make the UK a more resilient target for cyber attacks.

 ## What are Common Criteria (CC) for Information Technology Security Evaluation?
 [Read more](https://www.techtarget.com/whatis/definition/Common-Criteria-CC-for-Information-Technology-Security-Evaluation)